Amitanand983/amit_code/README.md

-# amit_code

-# No libraries needed run directly

-Here is a README file for the GitHub repository, based on the details you provided:

-markdown
 # Amit's Dirty Code Repository

 This repository contains a Python script `dirty_code.py` with various inefficient coding practices and their corresponding test cases in `test_dirty.py`.
 The intent of this repository is to illustrate common coding violations and inefficiencies that can be found in Python code.